VINJROM/cryptocurrent/README.md

 This project is part of React.School React Project Tutorials in which students utilize their React.js, CSS Grid, HighCharts, CryptoCompare API, and localStorage-accessing capabilities.

 ## Result
-The result is a CryptoCurrency Financial Reporting App where users can use to quickly browse, save, and fetch CryptoCurrency data..
+The result is a CryptoCurrency Financial Reporting App where users can use to quickly browse, save, and fetch CryptoCurrency data.

 ## Technologies Used
 - [React.js](https://reactjs.org/ "React.js").
 A JavaScript library for building user interfaces.